- Home

 Hardware & Software

-Hardware is the physical components of a computer (processor, memory, storage, peripherals).
+Hardware is the physical components of a computer (processor, memory, storage, peripherals) that you can touch.
 Software is the set of instructions (programs) that tell hardware what to do.
+Together they form a complete computing system—hardware provides the capability, and software provides the purpose.

 Computing System